accuknox/help/docs/use-cases/cards/FIM.md

 Changes to system binary folders, configuration paths, and credentials paths need to be monitored for change.
 With KubeArmor, one can not only monitor for changes but also block any write attempts in such system folders.
 Compliance frameworks such as PCI-DSS, NIST, and CIS expect FIM to be in place.

 ## Attack Scenario
-An attacker might want to update the configuration so as to disable security controls or access logs.
+In a possible attack scenario, an attacker may try to update the configuration to disable security controls or access logs.
+This can allow them to gain further access to the system and carry out malicious activities undetected.
+It's crucial to be aware of such threats and take proactive measures to prevent such attacks from occurring.
+[**Examples:** Data Manipulation, Integrity Threats, etc.]

 ## Tags
 - CIS Distribution Independent Linuxv2.0, Control-Id:6.3.5